-It is an unfortunate reality that staff shortages will impact on service delivery and we ask that you bear with us.
-The teams will be doing their best to keep applications and warrants moving, but under the circumstances we have made the following changes:
+It is an unfortunate reality that the current situation is impacting on service delivery and we ask that you bear with us.
+The teams are doing their best to keep applications and warrants moving, but under the circumstances we have had to make the following additional changes:

-The Planning and Building Standards duty drop-in service is now suspended.
+The Planning and Building Standards duty drop-in service has been suspended.

 You can still view and comment on applications at

 Submitting planning and building warrant applications

 We are unable to process paper applications, and for the time being ask applicants and agents to submit applications via the Scottish Government eDevelopment portal.
 Whenever possible, planning and building warrant applications fees should be paid on the portal at the time of submission.
 We ask applicants and agents to accept this as necessary at this time to allow applications to be submitted and processed.